 The other party has breached their policy

 Not all accidents are covered by insurance.
-The other party might have insurance and make a claim, but have their claim “excluded” by their insurer.
+Sometimes a claim made by an insured is excluded by their insurer.
 Examples include:

-- If driver had a blood alcohol reading above the legal limit;
+- If the insured has a blood alcohol reading above the legal limit;

 - They have not paid their insurance premiums; or